-Step 1: Import Images From Camera to External Hard Drive
+Step #1: Import Images From Camera to External Hard Drive

 Each of my external hard drives has a main folder called ‘Photography’.
 Within this folder, I’ve got several subfolders that build my storage organization, which is also reflected in my Lightroom Library.

-Step 2: When Traveling, Don’t Delete Images From the Memory Card
+Step #2: Don’t Delete Images From the Memory Card When Traveling

-Step 3: Copy Hard Drive to a Synology NAS
+Step #3: Copy Hard Drive to a Synology NAS

-I’ve configured my Diskstation to automatically import all new files in the ‘Photography’ folder once an external hard drive is connected to it.
+I’ve configured my Diskstation to automatically import all new files in the ‘Photography’ folder when an external hard drive is connected to it.
 This means that if anything happens to my external hard drive, I still have the files and don’t need to panic.

 Having 8 bays/drives means that I have 8 slots where I can place hard drives.
 I currently have 2x Seagate 4TB IronWolf Pro hard drives installed which give me a total of 8TB storage.
 I’ll be adding another 6- or 8TB hard drive in the near future and keep expanding when the drives start filling up.

-This is the most important part of my back up strategy and I highly recommend that you look into using a NAS server as well.
+This is the most important part of my backup strategy and I highly recommend that you look into using a NAS server as well.

-Step 4: Move Retired Hard Drives to Another Location
+Step #4: Move Retired Hard Drives to Another Location

-Keeping both the backup and original hard drive in the same location is quite contradictory; yes, you’ll still have the files if one drive fails but if there’s a fire or a robbery, you’ll probably lose them both.
+Keeping both the backup and original hard drive in the same place is quite contradictory; yes, you’ll still have the files if one drive fails but if there’s a fire or a robbery, you’ll probably lose them both.